Title: The High Dragon

 Aaron was shocked.
 Spencer was going all out.
 The Immortal looked over at JJ waiting for her to figure it out.

 “Jayje isn’t that when…” Before Garcia could get the words out, JJ’s eyes snapped to Spencer.

 “Henry was born, yes.
 I knew what he was that night that I met him, but you have to understand.
 I hold one thing in greater regard than my own life, and that is other High Dragons.
 Especially younglings.
 Brianna is the name she has chosen for herself.
 I haven’t met her.”

 “Shit,” Morgan said as he ran a hand down his face.
 “You really go big don’t you?”

 “I think that you once told me ‘Go big or go home’,” Spencer said with a smile.

-“That was on a prank to be pulled on Strauss you little shit.”
-Morgan started to laugh and Aaron fit the pieces together.
+“That was a prank to be pulled on Strauss you little shit.”
+Morgan started to laugh, and Aaron fit the pieces together.

 “You two are the ones that died her hair that gawdawful orange?”
 Aaron asked.
 He looked between his dragon and the shifter, waiting for one of them to crack.
 Spencer only raised an eyebrow at him.
 Morgan looked away.
 “Strauss had Garcia spend three hours trying to figure out who put that candy in her office.”